idesignpbp/public-api-documentation/source/includes/_changelog.md

 - Factory shipping address
   - Show outgoing address that the factory should ship to
+  - stored under `outgoing_address` in the JSON response
   - no more guessing based on garment prefix
   - *Seen in [Download Garments](#download-garments) route*